ItunuAbe/Tableau-Project/README.md

 ## Insights

-To determine the most popular chocolate bar brand within each specified age group, I analyzed the average rank achieved by each brand within that group, where a higher average rank indicates higher popularity.

-Based on my analysis of the dataset:
+### To determine the most popular chocolate bar brand within each specified age group, I analyzed the average rank achieved by each brand within that group, where a higher average rank indicates higher popularity.Based on my analysis of the dataset:

 ✅ For the 18-24 years age group, Crunchie has the highest average rank making it the most popular brand among this demographic.